felipegfrocha27/defect-detection-in-pcb-on-federated-learning/README.md

 ### Dashboard
 Access the dashboard for visualizing training metrics and model performance.
 Refer to the documentation in the dashboard folder for details on how to run and configure it.

-### Troubleshooting
-For any issues encountered, consult the `troubleshooting.md` file in the repository.
-Common issues and their solutions are documented there.

 ## Dependencies
 Refer to `requirements.txt` for a comprehensive list of dependencies required by the project.